Psychometric Tests#

 PLAB (Pimsleur Language Aptitude Battery)#

 The PLAB test assesses language learning aptitude through a battery of tasks that measure different components of language ability.
-Unlike the other cognitive tests, PLAB specifically targets abilities relevant to second language acquisition, including auditory discrimination, memory for foreign language sounds, and grammatical pattern recognition.
+Unlike the other cognitive tests, PLAB specifically targets metalinguistic awareness and the ability to consciously infer and apply grammatical rules and generalizations.
 This makes it particularly valuable for research on multilingualism and language learning [PRS04].

 Returned Results: